-- The PiC I/O Point column is what will appear in the software declarations if you later change your CPU from standalone MMC to a different CPU type.
+- The PiC I/O Point column is what will appear in the software declarations if you later change your CPU from a standalone MMC, MMC Plus or MMC Digital CPU to a different CPU type.
 Always check the I/O points after changing CPU types to be sure the I/O mappings match your system. - If you later change the CPU type in hardware declarations, the I/O points will automatically change in software declarations.